-Source: Based on Dalgaard and others, 2011, estimated using the www.Farm-N.dk model.
+Source: Based on Dalgaard and others, 2011, estimated using the www.farm-n.dk/ model.

 Note: Losses of N2, NOx and organic N from soils were not estimated in this study.
-For cash-crop farms with no manure, a net N emission from soil N pools was estimated, while for the other farming system, a net build-up of soil N was estimated, thereby reducing the Nr emission for the year accounted.
+For cash crop farms with no manure, a net N emission from soil N pools was estimated, while for the other farming system, a net build-up of soil N was estimated, thereby reducing the Nr emission for the year accounted.

 408. Landscape measure might include: choosing a location for (new) livestock production facilities that is further away from sensitive ecosystems; incorporation of certain land-use types (for example, planting trees around livestock facilities, buffer zones around water bodies, and placement of Nr reducing wetlands, etc.); and cropping systems with different intensity (for example, grassland versus rotational land).
 Altering the rates of application and distribution of manure and manufactured inorganic fertilizers according to local sensitivity within the landscape (or even in and out of the landscape) provides another option that can help to reach Nr mitigation and abatement targets.
 Such targeted land-use and management practices can thereby be used as measures to help fulfil reduction targets for water-, air- and GHG-related Nr emissions.